zakharovmike/maxflow-ford-fulkerson/README.md

 A makefile also provides basic automation :
  - `make` to compile.
-This creates an ftest
+This creates an ftest.native executable
  - `make format` to indent the entire project